 A director is considered to be independent if that director has no direct or indirect material relationship with AltaGas.
 As part of its evaluation, the Board considers whether or not a director has a material relationship which could, in the view of the Board, be reasonably expected to interfere with the exercise of a member's independent judgement.
-In making its determinations on whether or not the Board reasonably believes a material relationship exists, the Board considers, among other things, the responses received from the independence questionnaires completed by directors and the results of the Board performance assessments.
+In making its determinations on whether or not the Board reasonably believes a material relationship exists, the Board considers, among other things, the responses received from the detailed annual independence questionnaires completed by directors and the results of the Board performance assessments.
 The questionnaires request information on a director's relationship with AltaGas and its affiliates and subsidiaries, including business relationships, as well as other board and not-for-profit directorships, familial and other relationships.

+The Chair of the Board is appointed by the Board and serves in a non-executive capacity.
 The Board has determined that nine of its 10 director nominees, are independent.
-As CEO, Mr. Crawford is deemed to be in a material relationship with AltaGas and is therefore not independent.
+As CEO, Mr. Yu is deemed to be in a material relationship with AltaGas and is therefore not independent.
 Mr. Cornhill retired as CEO more than five years ago and is not deemed to be in a material relationship with AltaGas.
 In assessing independence, the Board also considers tenure.
 While both Mr. Cornhill and Mr. Hodgins have been directors for over 10 years, they satisfy the independence tests under securities laws.
 AltaGas has undergone a significant transformation since 2018, both in terms of business composition and leadership.
 The Board values the institutional knowledge longer serving directors bring to balance the perspectives of those appointed within the past five years.

 Any director with a material interest in a transaction or agreement being considered by the Board is required to declare such conflict and abstain from voting with respect to such transaction or agreement in accordance with the requirements of the CBCA.
+For details of AltaGas' policies regarding conflicts of interest, refer to "Code of Business Ethics".